 - General Warm Weather Trauma – It is critical to note that the most significant health hazards over the summer are from common, day-to-day activities and include concussions, broken bones and cuts, often from falls from play structures, bikes, skateboards and scooters.
 The best prevention is to wear well-fitting appropriate protective gear such as a helmet while biking, as well as elbow, wrist and knee guards while skateboarding and riding scooters.

-In addition, the summer doesn’t stop typical emergency department visits which include chest pain, headaches, back pain and the like.
+In addition, the summer doesn’t stop typical emergency room visits which include chest pain, headaches and back pain.
 If you have preexisting conditions, make sure you take these into consideration when participating in holiday activities.

 Summer should be about having fun and the best way to ensure that is to maximize safety for yourself and your entire family.
 A small bit of safety and prevention can ensure that your days are spent enjoying the warm weather and not recuperating from a traumatic event.